Politicians, planes, and pilot black magic.

-If you think that’s vaguely impressive, I’ve also had the honor of twice meeting and flying the President of Guyana, Bharrat Jagdeo.
+If you think that’s vaguely impressive, I also had the honor of meeting and flying the President of Guyana, Bharat Jagdeo, two or three times.
 (Contrary to what my father and others seem to think, Ghana and Guyana are in fact different countries, on different continents, and with different presidents to boot.)

 Things have worked out pretty well for me, I think.
-Better than they should have, maybe.
 Years ago, when I was puttering around over Plum Island, sweating to death in some noisy old Cessna, the idea that one day I’d be be carrying presidents in the back of my plane would have struck me as ludicrous.

 There is, however, a dark side to my brushes with politicians.
-And if you’re running for office, you might do well to keep your distance from me.
+And if you’re planning to run for office, you might do well to keep your distance from me.

 What am I talking about?
 Below are six vignettes, true stories all:

 One day in 1980 I’m at Boston’s Logan airport, plane-spotting with a pair of my junior high pals.
-Who disembarks from a TWA plane only a few feet in front of us but Jerry Brown, then-governor (and, yes, again) of California.
+Who disembarks from a TWA plane only a few feet in front of us but Jerry Brown, then-governor (and, yes, governor again!) of California.
 In addition to his gubernatorial prowess, Mr. Brown, a.k.a.
-“Governor Moonbeam,” is known for his dabbling in Buddhism, his long liaison with Linda Ronstadt, and his appearance in one of the most famous punk rock songs of all time — the Dead Kennedys’ “California Über Alles.”
+“Governor Moonbeam,” is known for his dabbling in Buddhism, his long liaison with Linda Ronstadt, and his appearance in one of the most famous punk rock songs — the Dead Kennedys’ “California Über Alles.”

 The following summer I’m back at Logan, using a payphone in Terminal E. Suddenly Ted Kennedy is standing at the phone next to me, placing a call.
 (Quaint, I know, in this age of wireless, but there’s the famous Senator, slipping dimes into the slot.)
 I’m talking to a friend, and I surreptitiously hold up the receiver.
 “Listen,” I say, “whose voice is this?”

-“Sounds like Ted Kennedy,” Kirsten answers.
+“Sounds like Ted Kennedy,” she answers.
 And it is.

 Next it’s 1994.
 Logan again, and I’m in the captain’s seat of a Northwest Airlink 19-seater, preparing for departure to Baltimore.
 Up the front stairs comes Michael Dukakis.
-He stops briefly behind the cockpit and I said hello.
+He stops briefly behind the cockpit and says hello.

-Later, in the late spring of that same year, Al Gore is making the commencement speech at Harvard University, close to my Cambridge apartment.
-Out riding my bike, I stumble on the Vice President, his wife Tipper, and his two blonde daughters as they make their way across a rope line at the back of Harvard Yard.
+Later, in the late spring of that same year, Vice President Al Gore is making the commencement speech at Harvard University, close to my Cambridge apartment.
+Out riding my bike, I stumble on Gore, his wife Tipper, and his two blonde daughters as they make their way across a rope line at the back of Harvard Yard.
 He shakes my hand.